nikomatsakis/babysteps/drafts/boats-interview.md

 [tokio]: https://tokio.rs/
 [async-std]: https://async.rs/

+(Side note #1: This isn't something that boats and I talked about, but I wonder about adding a more general attribute, like `#[async_runtime(foo)]` that just desugars to a call like `foo::main_wrapper(...)`, which is expected to do whatever setup is appropriate for the crate `foo`.)

-(Side note: This isn't something that boats and I talked about, but I imagine that having a "native" concept of `async fn main` might help for some platforms where there is already a native executor.
+(Side note #2: This *also* isn't something that boats and I talked about, but I imagine that having a "native" concept of `async fn main` might help for some platforms where there is already a native executor.
 I'm thinking of things like [GStreamer] or perhaps iOS with Grand Central Dispatch.
 In short, I imagine there are environments where the notion of a "main function" isn't really a great fit anyhow, although it's possible I have no idea what I'm talking about.)

 [GStreamer]: https://gstreamer.freedesktop.org/